rishi1999/pixel-shuffle/docs/index.md

 ## the idea

-This is not your traditional image morphing app.

 There are two primary ways to do image morphing.
 The simplest method works by interpolating between two images (i.e., one fades out and the other fades in).
 The other involves stretching the features of the image and distorting the colors to blend between two images.